Typhoon Neoguri (2014)

-Typhoon Neoguri ([nʌ.ɡu.ɾi]), known in the Philippines as Typhoon Florita, was a large and powerful tropical cyclone which struck Japan in 2014.
+Typhoon Neoguri ([nʌ.ɡu.ɾi]), known in the Philippines as Super Typhoon Florita, was a large and powerful tropical cyclone which struck Japan in early July 2014.
 The eighth named storm and the second typhoon of the annual typhoon season, Neoguri developed into a tropical storm on July 3 and then a typhoon on July 4.
 It rapidly deepened on July 5, reaching peak intensity late on July 6.
 Neoguri began to decay on July 7 and passed through Okinawa on July 8 and then making landfall over Kyushu as a severe tropical storm late on July 9.
 After Neoguri passed through the southern coast of Honshū on July 10, it became extratropical on July 11.